Ghalastic/Forward-Inverse-Kinematics-For-3DOF-Robot-Arm/README.md

-# Forward-Inverse-Kinematics-For-3DOF-Robot-Arm
-# Forward Kinematics
+# Forward & Inverse Kinematics For a 3 DOF Robotic Arm
+## Task Descrription:
+Calculate Forward and Inverse Kinematics for a Robot with 3 Degrees of Freedom
+## Forward Kinematics
 ####
 Forward kinematics involves calculating the position and orientation of the robot's end-effector given the joint parameters (angles for revolute joints, positions for prismatic joints).
 ####
-## Example: 3-DOF Robot Arm
+## 3-DOF Robot Arm
 ####
 Assume we have a 3-DOF robot arm with the following configuration:
 ####